element119/module-sansec-composer-integrity-checker/README.md

 <h1 align="center">element119 | Sansec Composer Integrity Checker</h1>

 ## 📝 Features
-✔️ Identify potentially unwanted changes made to your project dependencies
+✔️ Identify potentially unwanted changes made to your project dependencies using the [Sansec Composer integrity plugin](https://github.com/sansecio/composer-integrity-plugin)

 ✔️ Email notifications for packages that do not meet your desired integrity rating